Goals of the

 Encourage conversation and sharing of ways to adapt to the challenges of today’s climate in the north as well as to prepare for risks to the wellbeing of First Nations in the future, as the impacts of climate change become more severe.

 Promote First Nation-led and collaborative initiatives that aim to protect and conserve the land and wildlife of the north in ways that recognize the rights, responsibilities, values and needs of First Nations.

 Start a network for communication and support of those involved in monitoring and reducing the risks from changing climate in northern Ontario.

 Speakers, panels, workshop and round table discussion will aim to increase awareness and knowledge of topics such as:

-- Adapting to flooding, wildfire, severe storms, shorter winter road seasons & invading species.
+Adapting to flooding, wildfire, severe storms, shorter winter road seasons and invading species.